Daniel Steres: LA Galaxy II

 For the 2014 season, Steres signed with LA Galaxy II in USL Pro.
 He made his debut for Los Dos on March 22, scoring once in a 3–1 win over Orange County Blues FC.
 Steres finished the regular season with 3 goals in 24 appearances, helping Galaxy II finish 3rd, qualifying for the playoffs.
 He started both of Los Dos's playoff games as they reached the semifinal, losing 3–2 to eventual champions Sacramento Republic.
 Steres was named to the USL Pro All-League Second Team for the second straight year and was named LA Galaxy II Defender of the Year.

 Steres enjoyed another strong season with Los Dos in 2015, making 25 appearances and scoring 2 goals in the regular season.
-He served as the team captain, leading Galaxy II to a 5th place finish in the conference.
+He served as the team captain, leading Galaxy II to a 5th-place finish in the conference.
 Steres played every minute of Galaxy II's 4 playoff games as they reached the USL Championship, losing 2–1 in extra time to the Rochester Rhinos.
 He was named to the USL All-League First Team and was the Galaxy II Defender of the Year for the second straight year.

 LA Galaxy

 On December 17, 2015, Steres signed a first team contract with the LA Galaxy.
 On March 6, in the opening match of the 2016 season, Steres made his Galaxy and MLS debut, scoring once in a 4–1 win over D.C.
 United.
-He ended the regular season with 1 goal and 1 assist in 31 appearances, helping the Galaxy to a 3rd place finish in the Western Conference.
+He ended the regular season with 1 goal and 1 assist in 31 appearances, helping the Galaxy to a 3rd-place finish in the Western Conference.
 Steres played every minute of LA's 3 playoff games as they lost on penalties to the Colorado Rapids in leg 2 of the Conference Semifinals.
 He also made an appearance in the CONCACAF Champions League and U.S. Open Cup during the season.

 After starting the first 12 games of the 2017 season, Steres missed 9 games (6 MLS, 3 Open Cup) with a hamstring injury.
-He returned to action on July 17, playing the full 90 minutes in a 1–0 loss to the Vancouver Whitecaps.
+He returned to action on July 17, playing the full 90 minutes in a 1–0 loss to Vancouver Whitecaps FC.
 On July 22, Steres scored twice in a 4–3 loss to the New England Revolution.
 He missed the final 6 matches of the year due to a stress fracture in his back.
 Steres ended the season with 3 goals in 21 appearances as the Galaxy finished last in the West.

 Steres made his first start of the 2018 season on March 24, helping the Galaxy to a 3–0 win over Vancouver and earning a spot in the MLS Team of the Week.
-On March 31, Steres picked up an assist to help the Galaxy come back from a 3 goal deficit to defeat rivals LAFC 4–3 in the first ever El Tráfico matchup.
+On March 31, Steres picked up an assist to help the Galaxy come back from a 3-goal deficit to defeat rivals LAFC 4–3 in the first ever El Tráfico matchup.
 He ended the regular season with 20 appearances and 1 assist as the Galaxy finished 7th in the Western Conference, 1 place and 1 point out of the playoffs.